When

 black.
 No gloss, and the paint didn't stand up very well.

-On the other hand, a simple spray can would rejuvenate the pipes.
+On the other hand, a simple spray can would rejuvenate the

 Some people, wanting a more durable finish, have there pipes ceramic

 coated.
-Central CT
+Central

 Coatings does ours.
-Several colors are available, but the
+Several colors are available,

 silver stands up best.
-However - because the standard steel pipes
+However - because the standard steel

 use a fiberglass packed internal muffler, the pipes will have to be